The Ultimate Thomasville, Georgia Bucket List

 Smell the Thomasville Rose Garden

-Celebrating its 95th anniversary this year, the Thomasville Rose Garden is a must see in this “City of Roses”.
+Celebrating its 95th anniversary this year, the Thomasville Rose Garden is a must see in the “City of Roses”.
 Situated by Cherokee Lake Park, the Thomasville Rose Garden has over 1500 rose bushes.
 The garden beds are themed, such as Heroes (Let Freedom Ring/We Salute You) and Famous People (Barbra Streisand/Elizabeth Taylor).
 Plan your visit to Thomasville during the Rose Show Festival, a tradition since the 1920’s, held the fourth weekend in April.

 Sink your Teeth into Delicious Southern Cuisine